jennZhang93/OnlineShoppingWebApp/README.md

 * Deployment instructions

 ## online shopping
+- [x] POST: new acc
-- POST: add to cart
+- [x] PATCH: add new item to cart
-- GET: display carts item
+- [x] GET: display carts item, and display all products
-- DELETE: remove from cart
+- [ ] DELETE: remove from cart
-- POST 2.1: unknown stocks - bulk add requestcheck if stocks have enough items - tell userwhether it's added or not enough stocks.
+- ~~POST 2.1: unknown stocks - bulk add requestcheck if stocks have enough items - tell userwhether it's added or not enough stocks.~~
-- POST 2.2:
+- [ ] POST 2.2:
   - user wants to checkout
   - check each item if it ships to user's location
   - failed: display all items that cannot beOshipped to user's location